Agents

 name: tool that controls lifecycle actionmessageProperty: which arg field becomes lifecycle message textattachmentsProperty: which arg field contains attachment path(s)

-For subagents, mapped stop/fail payloads are the canonical child -> parent result/failure payload.
+For subagents, mapped stop/fail payloads are the canonical child → parent result/failure payload.

 5. Stop Semantics

-Runtime stop evaluation is typically:
+Runtime stop evaluation order:

 - session-level terminal bindings (